 - Successfully complete an ESOL Endorsement portfolio via Xitracs eLC.

-- Refer to the endorsement program completion and certification checklist for details about the endorsement program process.
+- Refer to the endorsement program completion and certification checklist (PDF) for details about the endorsement program process.

 - Earn the ESOL endorsement on your teaching certificate

 - Open to those with a teaching certificate, speech and language pathology certificate, or Georgia school counseling credential

 - Mostly online coursework, with some field experience

 Students in the ESOL Endorsement program must be able to commit to the completion of at least 1 to 2 semesters of coursework (9 credit hours) in order to earn the Endorsement.
 The program includes an introduction to theories of first and second language acquisition; a focused study on the connections between language and culture in local and global contexts, and classroom methodology and practice in either in-person or virtual spaces.
 The two foundation courses in language acquisition and culture will help you develop an understanding of second-language education.
 You will put this new knowledge into practice during a final course in ESOL methods.